37th Golden Raspberry Awards

-The 37th Golden Raspberry Awards, or Razzies, was a parodic awards ceremony that honored the worst the film industry had to offer in 2016.
-The Golden Raspberry Awards, also known as the Razzies, are awarded based on votes from members of the Golden Raspberry Foundation.
+The 37th Golden Raspberry Awards, or Razzies, was a parodic awards ceremony that identified the worst the film industry had to offer in 2016, according to votes from members of the Golden Raspberry Foundation.
+Razzies co-founder John J. B. Wilson has stated that the intent of the awards is "to be funny."
 The pre-nomination ballots were revealed on the week of January 2, 2017, with the nominations being revealed on January 23, 2017.
 The winners were announced on February 25, 2017.

 Hillary's America: The Secret History of the Democratic Party became the first documentary film to be awarded Worst Picture, also winning Worst Director, Worst Actor, and Worst Actress; Batman v Superman: Dawn of Justice also won four awards, including Worst Remake, Rip-off or Sequel and Worst Screenplay.
 Misconduct and Zoolander 2 won one award each, while Mel Gibson was awarded the Razzie Redeemer Award for directing Hacksaw Ridge.

 Winners and nominees

 Batman v Superman: Dawn of Justice and Zoolander 2 led the nominations with eight.
 Dirty Grandpa, Gods of Egypt, Hillary's America: The Secret History of the Democratic Party, and Independence Day: Resurgence were all nominated for five, making Hillary's America: The Secret History of the Democratic Party the most nominated documentary film in the awards' history.
 For the first time, each category now has six nominations.